-The Private Pilot Ground Training offered by Sealand Air Aviation is taught by experienced, Transport Canada licensed instructors and provides 51 hours of multimedia classroom instruction covering all required subject areas.
+The Private Pilot Ground Training offered by Sealand Flight is taught by experienced, Transport Canada licensed instructors and provides at least 40 hours of multimedia classroom instruction covering all required subject areas.
 Key subject areas that will be covered during the Ground Training include the following:

 - Air Regulations

 - Aero-Medicine and Human Factors

 A Licensed Flight Instructor will provide all of your flight instruction.
 This instruction follows a Transport Canada approved syllabus broken into 6 Phases and 36 Lesson Plans.
 The structure of these lesson plans is designed on a “building block” approach and will provide you with basic flight instruction, moving on to more advanced elements as your skills and abilities develop.